 Service-learning is an innovative teaching method that combines meaningful community service with academic instruction.
 Instructors who incorporate a service-learning component into their courses offer grade-based incentives for students to commit to service projects that are relevant to course learning objectives.
 National research data shows that student service-learners learn more about the course content, are more engaged in the classroom, explore career options and assume greater civic responsibility in their community.
 CPCC research data shows that service-learning has a high correlation with student success.

-In addition to its curriculum-based service, the Service-Learning Center sponsors, supports and coordinates additional service opportunities for students outside the classroom.
+In addition to its curriculum-based service, Service-Learning sponsors, supports and coordinates additional service opportunities for students outside the classroom.
 These programs include Service in Action!, Alternative Spring Break, Martin Luther King Challenge, environmental service projects supporting local initiatives, tutoring programs in local schools and volunteer fairs.

-The Service-Learning Center is located on:
+Service-Learning is located on: